wersja polska (Polish version)

 These programs are such as technology demonstration of Liebmann possibilities.

-- Program DEMO_XY determines electrostatic field for a few electrostatic problems, which are have been defined "in program's code".
+- Program DEMO_XY determines electrostatic field for several dozen of electrostatic problems, which are have been defined "in program's code".

 - Program DEMO_ZR determines electrostatic field of 3 electrode electrostatic unipotential "einzel" lens.
 At the moment it has not been checked carefully.